 - If you link to additional resources, such as external sites and pages, ensure that your text is descriptive.
 Rather than saying, “click here”, invite people to follow the link with phrasing like, “to learn more about x…”; this helps assistive technologies that may be using shortcuts to rapidly jump through all links on a page without having read the context around those links.

-- As part of On Input 3.2.2, technique G201 recommends that you avoid opening links in new tabs or windows unless you provide advanced warning.
+- As part of 3.2.2 On Input, technique G201 recommends that you avoid opening links in new tabs or windows unless you provide advanced warning.

 - Organizing content into tables?
 Avoid using them to structure your layout.
-Assistive technologies handle basic data tables best.
+Tables should be reserved for basic data.
 Use the Table Header Toggle (H) option that comes with our text card table to structure your tables for an optimal experience for assistive technologies.

 Category cards visualize groups of similar datasets.
 Upload your own image for your category card or choose from our library of icons.
 Our icons are Scalable Vector Graphics (SVGs), an image file format that can be scaled to different sizes without affecting image quality.
-We automatically provide alt-text for each of these images by tying it to the link text you provide via an aria tag.
+We automatically mark icons from our library as decorative since the link text provides more context.

 If you want to use your own image, you can provide a URL for an SVG or transparent PNG file.
-Be sure to write alt-text in the provided field to make sure that your image is accessible to screen readers.
+Consider adding alt text if the image provides supplemental information or leave it blank to mark the image as decorative.

 - Alt text should be provided for all images on your site.